-Status: affected by circulating vaccine-derived poliovirus type 3 (cVDPV3)
+Status: affected by both circulating vaccine-derived poliovirus type 2 (cVDPV2) and type 3 (cVDPV3)

 International Health Regulations

 Countries affected by poliovirus circulation are subject to temporary recommendations issued by the Emergency Committee of the International Health Regulations on Poliovirus, under the auspices of the Public Health Emergency of International Concern.
 The latest report by the Committee is as of 1 November 2022.

 WHO’s International Travel and Health recommends that all travellers to polio-affected areas be fully vaccinated against polio.
 Residents (and visitors for more than 4 weeks) from infected areas should receive an additional dose of OPV or inactivated polio vaccine (IPV) within 4 weeks to 12 months of travel.